Maverick0351a/neuralcache/README.md

 Adjust everything via `.env`, environment variables, or direct `Settings(...)` instantiation.

 Persistence happens automatically using SQLite (or JSON fallback) so narrative and pheromone stores survive restarts.
 Point `NEURALCACHE_STORAGE_DIR` at shared storage for multi-worker deployments, or import `SQLiteState` directly if you need to wire the persistence layer into an existing app container.
+Under the hood the SQLite state:

+- enables **WAL mode** with `synchronous=NORMAL` so multiple workers can read while a writer appends.
+- tracks a `metadata` row with the current schema version (`SQLiteState.schema_version()`), raising if a newer schema is encountered so upgrades can run explicit migrations before boot.
+- stores pheromone exposures and timestamps so retention/evaporation policies can prune long-lived records.

 ---